Poetry / Prose-poems; Paper, Perfect Bound. 30 pages

 “Detroit Stories” by Rhoda Stamell is available on Kindle.
 Click to download from Amazon

 Mayapple Press’s first fiction publication.
-As Charles Baxter says, “All the grit, humor, intelligence and darkness of Detroit” can be found in this collection of stories about people struggling to love
+As Charles Baxter says, “All the grit, humor, intelligence and darkness of Detroit” can be found in this collection of stories about people struggling to love and be loved.

 …….
 Read more about Detroit Stories – Rhoda Stamell